 “For about a year now, there had been discussions about how we could use local reports from rural Bangladesh on our website.
 I consider this signing to be an important ‘stepping stone’ for our future relationship”, said Debaroti Guha, Head of DW’s Bengali Team.

 The programme takes into account factors such as high illiteracy rates; the fact that rural communities in Bangladesh have less access to information sources; and the dramatic rise of penetration of radio, mobile phone usage and TV.
-The disadvantaged representation of women and children in the media sector and the limited press freedom in the country remain a constant matter of concern, and will therefore be focus areas in the programme of Press Freedom 2.0.
+The disadvantaged representation of women and children in the media sector and the limited press freedom in the country remain a constant matter of concern.
 The use of quality visual media in Bangladesh, where literacy rates are low can be an effective tool as an alternative education.

 Dhaka, 3 December 2012: Drik celebrates its win in the Manthan Award 2012 for the innovative Rural Visual Journalism Network (RVJN), an initiative that trains district correspondents to use Apple iPod Touch technology to produce multimedia stories from rural Bangladesh.
 The RVJN Project Manager, Muhammad Aminuzzaman, accepted the award in the “e-news and media” category, at a gala ceremony in the Habitat Centre in New Delhi, India on 1 December 2012. - See more at: here